 - Begin work immediately as you receive them to avoid overload

-- Build different income streams so that you are not behind your rent and other bills
+- Build different income streams so that you are not behind on your rent and other bills

 - Only prospect for the work that you can deliver on

 - Find time to socialize and mingle with others.
-Go to events, attend family gatherings, and get involved in planning your friends’ weddings, baby showers or graduation parties.
-This not only help you not to feel lonely but also motivate you to always get work done faster so you can get time to sneak away.
+Go to events, attend family gatherings, and get involved in planning your friends’ weddings, baby showers, or graduation parties.
+This not only helps you not to feel lonely but also motivate you to always get work done faster so you can get time to sneak away.

-Your mental health is as important, if not more as your physical health, so acknowledge that and work on it.
+Your mental health is as important, if not more than your physical health, so acknowledge that and work on it.
 Also staying positive helps.
-Morning routines such as doing personal devotion, meditation and listening to inspiration shows go a long way in preparing you to deal with anything that comes your way.
+Morning routines such as doing personal devotion, meditation, and listening to inspirational shows go a long way in preparing you to deal with anything that comes your way.

 Ready to stay healthy while working from home?